Custom software development

 Yes, when the spreadsheet is acting as a workflow system, reporting layer, or source of truth.
 The right first step is to map what decisions the spreadsheet supports before rebuilding it.

 Share the users, current tools, manual steps, constraints, and business outcome.
-We will help shape the smallest responsible custom software path.
+We will help decide whether the right next step is buying, integrating, modernizing, or building custom software.